September 14, 2017

 - The implantable cardioverter-defibrillator leads of the Medtronic Sprint Fidelis were recalled in 2007 and St Jude Riata and Riata ST in 2011.
 These recalled leads had undergone multiple changes, none of which were supported by clinical data.
 The devices were implanted in hundreds of thousands of patients worldwide and were associated with at least 22 reports of deaths in the case of Riata and Riata ST and at least a dozen deaths and more than 2,200 reports of serious injuries related to Sprint Fidelis.

 - A knee replacement device, the New Jersey LCS Total Knee System received multiple supplemental approvals, including two through the panel track process.
 The system was recalled in 2015 because of high revision rates.

 - The glucose monitoring system, the Dexcom G4 Platinum receiver intended for use in children, was approved as a panel track supplement in May 2015.
 The following February, nearly 20,000 of the devices were the subject of a Class I recall, which is defined by the FDA as “a situation in which there is a reasonable probability that the use or exposure to a violative product will cause serious health consequences or death.”
 In this instance, the devices were recalled because they not sound an intended audible alert or alarm for hypoglycemia or hyperglycemia.

 The study gives some examples of the devastating results:

-Most Rigorous Process Lacking Rigor
+Most Rigorous Process for Medical Devices

 The PMA process itself is considered the most rigorous review process required by the FDA for medical devices, although experts say it is far less stringent than the approval process for prescription drugs.